This is the manifesto of enlightened individualism.

 The issue with those approaches is that they over-focus on society.

-They ignore individual power, and they ignore that inter-individual relationships have little to do with “society”.
+And social complainers ignore individual power, as well as the inter-individual relationships that have little to do with “society”.

 Of course society does have some repercussion on the individual -and on you-.
 Yet, how much society affects you largely depends on your individual mindsets, attitude, and skills.